datalad-handbook/book/docs/basics/101-140-filesystem.rst

-Therefore, while it might be startling if you've moved a file and can't open it directly afterwards, everything will be rectified by :command:`datalad save` as well.
+Therefore, while it might be startling if you've moved a file and can not open it directly afterwards, everything will be rectified by :command:`datalad save` as well.

 Finally, let's clean up: